 About The American Humane Association Hero Dog Awards™

+Twenty-four Semi-Finalists (3 per category) will be selected by the American public via online voting; Eight finalists (1 per category) will be selected by the public and a panel of judges; and following the announcement of the eight finalists, the public and a special blue-ribbon celebrity judging panel will have the chance to name the top American Hero Dog of 2014.
 Every finalist will be presented with a Hero Dog award for their feats of loyalty, bravery, and love, and win $1,500 for a selected charity partner.
-In addition, one finalist will walk away with top honors as the winning American Hero Dog for 2013, securing an additional $5,000 for their charity partner.
-The total approximate retail value of all prizes is $57,000 but the recognition is priceless.
+In addition, one finalist will walk away with top honors as the winning American Hero Dog for 2014, securing an additional $5,000 for their charity partner.

 Meet the 2012 American Hero Dog!